 - Google has confirmed that they now give additional ranking benefits to websites that are using HTTPS :// on every page.

 - People tend to perceive sites with HTTPS as “safe” and “trusted”.
 With cyber security becoming an increasingly relevant issue, this trust is important.

 HTTPS will build credibility with both the search engines and your visitors.
 It’s a win-win situation.

 4. How much does it cost?

 This is, of course, the big question for most companies.
 The beautiful thing is that for many the certificate costs nothing.
-For websites accepting online payments, a different type of SSL Certificate is required but you can receive a discount through Effect if you purchase one that is valid for several years.
+For websites accepting online payments, you will need a different type of SSL Certificate but you can receive a discount through Effect if you purchase one that is valid for several years.
 Certificates do need to be installed and renewed.
 There may be minimal costs associated with the setup.

 If you have any questions about how you can get encryption for your site, contact Effect Web Agency.
 We continue to serve web clients in Goshen, Indianapolis, and across the United States.
 Our goal is to help you grow your business.

 Effect Web Agency partners with businesses to help them achieve the maximum results from their digital marketing efforts.
 Contact Effect for your free web consultation.